immutant/immutant.org/news/2013-01-14-pipelines.md

 [incremental builds](/builds/), and will be part of 0.8.0, which should be released today.

+We haven't covered everything about pipelines here, see the [documentation](#{doc_chapter_for_version('LATEST','messaging','messaging-pipelines')}) for more details.

-Pipeline support is an alpha feature at the moment, so its API is in flux.
+Pipeline support is an alpha feature at the moment, so its API is in flux - please give it a try and [let us know](/community/) how we can improve it.

-## Learning more

-We haven't covered everything about pipelines here, see the [documentation](#{doc_chapter_for_version('LATEST','messaging','messaging-pipelines')}) for more details, and [get in touch](/community/) if you have any questions or comments.

 *Image credit: [World Bank Photo Collection](http://www.flickr.com/photos/worldbank/7342211086)*